sneakypete81/updatescanner/index.md

 #next: Getting Started
 #next_url: getting_started.html
 ---
-### Thanks!

-*Many thanks to everyone who has contributed to the Update Scanner 4 WebExtension.
-If you previously had trouble upgrading from Update Scanner 3, please try again with the latest version:*

-* Click the Update Scanner toolbar icon to open the popup.
-* Click the **Menu** button, select **Restore Pages** and follow the instructions.

-*I'm taking a break until 2018, thanks for your patience as we continue to port features to the new WebExtension.*

-*Happy Holidays!*

-*Pete, December 2017*

----
 Due to changes in Firefox, Update Scanner has been completely rewritten, and not all of the previous features are finished.
 If you'd like to help, see our [Github](https://github.com/sneakypete81/updatescanner#readme) and